Get a taste of the islands with these incredible Jamaican vegetarian recipes.

 It’s tasty, too, and it has a lovely golden-brown color.
 It tastes good with pretty much anything.

-No list of Jamaican recipes is complete without at least one plantain recipe on it.
+No list of Jamaican recipes is complete without at least one plantain recipe.

-This sweet, candied plantain recipe is my favorite way to cook them.
+This sweet, candied plantain dish is my favorite way to cook them.
 Plus, you can make them in 20 minutes.

 16. Peanut Drops